rajdyp/study-decks/docs/python/drill-down/fastapi/ultimate-fastapi-tutorial/part-07-database/app/crud/base.md

     Usage:
     This generic `CRUDBase` class can be used as a base class for specific CRUD implementations for different SQLAlchemy models and Pydantic schemas.
 It provides reusable and type-safe methods for common database operations.
+(1) { .annotate }
+    1. test1

     Lorem ipsum dolor sit amet, (1) consectetur adipiscing elit.
     { .annotate }
     1. test1
-    2. test2
-    3. test3